CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Method

-We propose a novel approach, the CoT-Driven Multi-Task learning (QLFR-CML) framework, specifically designed for smaller models to address STC tasks.
-The architecture of this framework is illustrated in Figure \ref{fig3}.
-Our framework consists of two stages, as detailed below.
+We propose the CoT-Driven Multi-Task learning (CDMT) method for STC tasks using smaller models.
+The architecture of this framework is depicted in Fig \ref{fig3}.
+Our framework comprises two stages, described below.

-In the initial stage, we employed two specialized CoT prompt processes to generate a rationale from an LLM.
-The Syntactic and Semantic Enrichment CoT (SSE-CoT) enhances the clarity and coherence of short texts by addressing their syntactic and semantic shortcomings.
-Simultaneously, Domain Augmentation CoT (DA-CoT) broadens the textual context by integrating domain-specific knowledge.
+In the initial stage, we employed two specialized CoT prompt processes to generate rationales from LLM.
+The SSE-CoT enhances the clarity and coherence of short texts by addressing their inherent limitations.
+We define a rationale as a chain of reasoning processes generated by LLMs in this paper.
+Concurrently, Domain Augmentation CoT (DA-CoT) enriches the textual context by incorporating domain-specific knowledge.
 In the second stage, knowledge transfer occurs from the LLM to a smaller model through a multi-task learning strategy.
-The smaller model was trained to predict labels and accurately generate common-sense and domain-specific rationales.
+The smaller model was trained to predict labels and generate common-sense and domain-specific rationales.
 This integrated training approach improves the reasoning capabilities of the model and strengthens its ability to classify short texts with precision and depth.

-We introduce rationale generation in section\ref{s.3.3.1}, followed by an overview of Explicit Category Context Augmentation in section \ref{s.3.3.2}, providing a direct and efficient prompt.
-Finally, we present our multi-task learning strategy in section\ref{s.3.3.3}.
+We introduce rationale generation in section \ref{s.3.3.1}, followed by an overview of Explicit Category Context Augmentation in section \ref{s.3.3.2}, providing a direct and efficient prompt.
+Finally, we present our multi-task learning strategy in section \ref{s.3.3.3}.